Blue-Green Algae: Cyanobacteria

 Cyanobacteria blooms form when cyanobacteria, which are normally found in the water, start to multiply very quickly.
 Blooms can form in warm, slow-moving waters that are rich in nutrients from sources such as fertilizer runoff or septic tank overflows.
 Cyanobacteria blooms need nutrients to survive.
 The blooms can form at any time, but most often form in late summer or early fall.

 Cyanobacteria blooms that harm people, animals, or the environment are called cyanobacteria harmful algal blooms.
 Harmful cyanobacteria blooms may affect people, animals, or the environment by blocking the sunlight that other organisms need to live.
 Cyanobacteria blooms can steal the oxygen and nutrients other organisms need to live.
-By making toxins, called cyanotoxins.
+Sometimes, cyanobacteria can produce toxins called cyanotoxins.
 Cyanotoxins are among the most powerful natural poisons known.
 They can make people, their pets, and other animals sick.
 Unfortunately, there are no remedies to counteract the effects.
 You cannot tell if a bloom has toxins by looking at it.

 - Do not let your pets or livestock graze near, drink, or swim in water where you see cyanobacteria blooms, foam, or scum on the surface.

 - If your animal gets in water with a bloom, immediately wash it off with clean water.
-Do not let the animal lick alg off of its fur.
+Do not let the animal lick algae off of its fur.

 - Call a veterinarian if your animal shows any of these symptoms of cyanobacteria poisoning: loss of energy, loss of appetite, vomiting, stumbling and falling, foaming at the mouth, diarrhea, convulsions, excessive drooling, tremors and seizures, or any unexplained sickness that occurs within a day or so after being in contact with water.